Lancaut: History

-The peninsula forms a strong natural defensive position and the ramparts of an Iron Age fort, known as Spital Meend, across this neck may still be identified today.
+The peninsula forms a strong natural defensive position and the ramparts of an Iron Age fort, known as Spital Meend, across this neck can still be identified.
 The site of the fort looks both north and south up and down the Wye, as well as eastwards towards the Severn estuary.

 The name of Lancaut (historically, sometimes also spelled Llancourt) is an anglicisation of the Llan Cewydd, or 'Church of Saint Cewydd', an obscure Welsh saint of the 6th century.
 Offa's Dyke, which was constructed in the late 8th century to define the area controlled by the Anglo-Saxon kingdom of Mercia and to deter incursions by the Welsh from the west, passed to the east of Lancaut, and incorporated part of the defences of the Spital Meend hillfort.
 The peninsula and parish of Lancaut, though on the eastern bank of the river, remained under Welsh control until the 10th century; by 956 it had been incorporated within the English king's manor of Tidenham.

 The village was never large, but in 1306 contained 10 tenant households, and in 1551 had 19 adults.

+In early 1645, during the English Civil War, the local Royalist leader Sir John Wintour (or Winter) marched forces from Lydney to Lancaut in an attempt to fortify a ford across the Wye, but was defeated and forced to escape by boat.
+This gave rise to the local legend that he had leapt with his horse down the cliffs immediately below Lancaut to safety, the cliffs later becoming known as Wintour's Leap.

 By 1750 the village had only two inhabited houses, and in 1848 the parish was recorded as having a mere 16 inhabitants.
 In 1931 the parish had a population of 10.
 The civil parish was merged with Tidenham on 1 April 1935.
 Today there is little remaining of the village except for a still-working farm.

-In early 1645, during the English Civil War, the local Royalist leader Sir John Wintour (or Winter) marched forces from Lydney to Lancaut in an attempt to fortify a ford across the Wye, but was defeated and forced to escape by boat.
-This gave rise to the local legend that he had leapt with his horse down the cliffs immediately below Lancaut to safety, the cliffs later becoming known as Wintour's Leap.